The Centrelink call centre disaster

 - If a person spends a long time listening to the hold music but has to hang up before they get anywhere or if the agency hangs up on them the call is recorded as abandoned, and the time spent waiting does not contribute to the average either.

 Did things get better in 2018?

-- Between July 1 last year and March 31 this year, 36.3 million calls had been met with a busy signal, down from 37.4 million calls in the same time period 12 months earlier.
+- Between 1 July 2017 and 31 March 2018, 36.3 million calls had been met with a busy signal, down from 37.4 million calls in the same time period 12 months earlier.
 That’s still terrible.